devjoca/simpleexample/readme.md

 ## Simple Example of Backbone Application

 This is a simple example of a backbone application.
-This example was described by Jeffrey Ways from tutplus.
+This example was described by Jeffrey Ways from tutplus Backbone course.